-Tallinn City Travel Guide Business & Tourist
+Tallinn City Guide Business Tourist Travel Information

 Tallinn History Overview

-The earliest documentation for Tallin dates back to a map in 1154.
+The earliest documentation for Tallinn dates back to a map in 1154.
 As a port it has for centuries been a vital trading between Scandinavia and Russia.
 Denmark first invaded it at the beginning of the 13th century.In 1285 they later sold it to a German military and trade group.
 In 1561 it became part of Sweden.
 In 1710 Swedish lands including Tallinn fell into Russian hands though the city was allowed to be fairly autonomous in political terms.

 In the late 19th century, Tallinn's port became very important as the country's economy grew and Russia influence and domination of the city increased.
 After the end of WW1 Russia in 1920 signed the Tartu treaty which gave Estonia Independence and Tallinn became the country's capital.
 In 1941 Germany invaded Estonia.
 Three years later German occupation of Tallinn was replaced by Russian occupation.
 When the Soviet hold on Eastern Europe collapsed Tallinn and Estonia reclaimed their freedom on August 20th 1991.

 Over the last 800 years Tallinn has seen many battles and been pillaged on many occasions and during WW2 the Soviet Air Force heavily bombed the German troops occupying the city.
-Inspite of these intrusions the Old Town, which dates back to the Middle Ages, has a wealth of charm which UNESCO recognised in 1997 when designating it as a World Cultural Heritage site.
+In spite of these intrusions the Old Town, which dates back to the Middle Ages, has a wealth of charm which UNESCO recognised in 1997 when designating it as a World Cultural Heritage site.

 Sightseeing and Attractions in Tallinn